MicrosoftDocs/azure-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-upgrade.md

 # [Site extension](#tab/site-ext)

 > [!IMPORTANT]
 > Older versions of Application Insights used a private site extension called *Application Insights extension for Azure App Service*.
+The current Application Insights experience is enabled by setting App Settings to light up a preinstalled site extension.
-> The current Application Insights experience is enabled by setting App Settings to light up a preinstalled site extension.
+>
 > To avoid conflicts, which might cause your site to stop working, delete the private site extension first.
-See step 4 in the following procedure.
+See **step 4** in the following procedure.

-If you enabled the Snapshot Debugger by using the site extension, you can upgrade by following these steps:
+If you enabled the Snapshot Debugger by using the site extension, you can upgrade by following these steps.
+This guide demonstrates upgrading Snapshot Debugger on an Azure App Service resource.

 1. Sign in to the Azure portal.
-1. Go to your resource that has Application Insights and Snapshot Debugger enabled.
-For example, for a web app, go to the Azure App Service resource.
+1. Go to the resource that has Application Insights and Snapshot Debugger enabled.
+For this example, that resource is an Azure App Service web app.

    :::image type="content" source="./media/snapshot-debugger-upgrade/app-service-resource.png" alt-text="Screenshot that shows an individual App Service resource named DiagService01.":::

-1. Select the **Extensions** pane.
+1. In the left side menu, under **Development Tools**, select **Extensions**.
 Wait for the list of extensions to populate.

    :::image type="content" source="./media/snapshot-debugger-upgrade/application-insights-site-extension-to-be-deleted.png" alt-text="Screenshot that shows App Service Extensions showing the Application Insights extension for Azure App Service installed.":::